n1mk1/breath/README.md

 | ![Pitch Concept Test](./sleep3.png) | ![Anomaly Score Comparison](./sleep4.png) |

-> ### In countries where advanced analysis machines are not affordable, this system gives doctors a low-cost way to get an initial look at a patient’s breathing patterns and flag potential irregularities.
+> ### In countries where advanced analysis machines are not affordable, this system gives doctors a low-cost way to get an initial look at a patient’s breathing patterns, sleep quality and flag potential irregularities.
 > It can even be tested with simple phone recordings.
 > My very first idea?
 Stick an earbud up the nose and hope the mic picks up the breathing.
 Surprisingly, it kind of worked.
 > But for testing purposes I stuck to stock audio instead of… nasal karaoke.